-The PC shall conclude the investigation of apparent reporting violations and initiate appropriate enforcement response, within 30 days of the discovery of the violation.
+The PC shall conclude the investigation of apparent reporting violations and initiate appropriate enforcement response.

 The PC shall maintain documentation of follow-up phone calls or personal communication with IUs notified of the particular reporting requirements with which they are required to comply.